upadhyaysneha2002-ai/ECommerce_Sales_Analysis/README.md

 This is an END-TO-END Power BI project developed to analyze the ECommerce sales performance.The dashboard provides a comprehensive view of business health by tracking key metrics,identifying sales trends,and understanding customer purchasing patterns.

+#Project Type

+This project was independently developed as a self-learning inititative to apply data cleaning,analysis,and dashboard creation skills using Power BI.

 ##Objective

 The primary goal of this project was to transform raw ecommerce data into an interactive visual tool.This helps the business identify profitable regions,top-selling product